SyDroX/repo-search/README.md

 Bookmarked repositories are stored on the user's session.
 This is done on a node.js server running express.

 To run the project properly you must first build the client side.<br>
-To build the react app, from the root directory navigate to `client/`
+To build the react app, from the root directory navigate to `client/` and run the following command:
 ### `npm run build`

 After that, navigate to the `server/` directory and run the following command: